Your Ultimate Guide to Southwest Rapid Rewards

 Click Search, and you’ll see a list of all available flights for that day with their given point redemption rates.
 These rates will differ based on the fare class you want to choose (remember Wanna Get Away, Wanna Get Away Plus, Anytime, and Business Select from earlier?).

-Simply click Continue, double-check the details, and boom, your flight is booked using SW points.
+Simply click Continue, double-check the details, and boom, your flight is booked using Southwest points.

 There’s no true right or wrong way to use your miles to get a free or significantly discounted flight.
 BUT, if you want to maximize the value out of your points, there’s an equation you can use to determine if the award seat you are looking at is a good deal or not 👇